Mumbai Suburban Railway: Network

 Heatmap of Mumbai Local Train & Station Density, taking into account the proximity of stations and the frequency of trains.
 Density scale: Dark red (highest) to light yellow (lowest).South Mumbai has the highest density (dark red) as it is serviced by 3 railway lines (Western, Central & Harbour) in a narrow land area.
-Away from the South Mumbai, one can see densities decreasing to yellow-orange – the neighbourhoods within the city limits and those beyond it are serviced by only one railway line.
+Away from South Mumbai, one can see densities decreasing to yellow-orange – the neighbourhoods within the city limits and those beyond it are serviced by only one railway line.
 Frequency reduces drastically in remote suburbs beyond Kalyan (light yellow zone).

 The Mumbai Suburban Railway system is operated by Indian Railways two zonal divisions Western Railways (WR) and Central Railways (CR).
 The fast commuter rail corridors on Central Railway as well as Western Railway are shared with long-distance and freight trains, while inner suburban services operate on exclusive parallel tracks.
-WR operates the Western Line and CR operates the Central Line, Harbour Line, Trans-Harbour Line, Vasai Road–Roha Line, Neral–Matheran Line and Panvel–Karjat line.
+WR operates the Western Line, and CR operates the Central Line, Harbour Line, Trans-Harbour Line, Vasai Road–Roha Line, Neral–Matheran Line and Panvel–Karjat line.